Grad MLRS combat debut - fifty years

 My father's younger brother was then in Damansky.
 Not a border guard, air defense ...
 As soon as the first skirmishes began, he, as part of a low-altitude platoon of RTV air defense (P-15 radar), moved to the front position on about.
 Damansky and fell under the very batch (whoever thought of sending them there ... according to the staffing table during the threatened period / wartime).
 The station did not work for a minute, and the soldiers dug themselves around in the snow ...
 So they stuck there until the end of the incident.
 And about the famous volley Gradov told, he made an indelible impression on them too ... and even in the twilight ...
 Lieutenant Bondarenko was the commander of the low-altitude platoon.
 The funny thing is that the service already in Azerbaijan brought me together with him.
 He was already a lieutenant colonel, and I was a lieutenant and listening somehow to his story about those events I realized that I had heard him many times, with everyone, including funny episodes.
 I ask, "Who was your P-15 commander?" , he was surprised, but answered, and this was my favorite uncle Sasha from childhood ...
 Then he conveyed greetings from the former commander ...

-They had a funny case there - when they were moving forward in a hurry, they didn't even take food rations with them ...
-In general, there was nothing to eat, the bullets whistle and it's cold ...
-Two days later, a soldier was sent to them from the kitchen, with a backpack thermos for the whole platoon.
+They had a funny incident there - when they were moving out, in a hurry, they didn't even take dry rations with them...
+Basically, there was nothing to eat, bullets were whistling and it was cold...
+Two days later, they sent a soldier from the kitchen to them, with a backpack thermos for the whole platoon.
 With hot borscht.
 He threw on the straps and crawled.
 Under fire.
-Crawled to position, yelling like a cut "they say they hurt me - in the back."
-They took off the thermos, looked - his back was intact, only scalded - several bullets from the thermos struck and the soup began to ooze under the jacket.
-And the borscht was hot ...
-In general, one thick layer remained, they ate it, but the hotter immediately became more fun ...
-That fighter then crawled to them several times ... but refused to carry the borscht.
+He crawled to the position, screaming like a cut man "they wounded me - in the back".
+They took the thermos off him, looked - his back was intact, only scalded - several bullets had pierced the thermos and the borscht began to ooze under his pea coat.
+And the borscht was hot...
+Basically, only the grounds remained, and they ate them, but it was hot - it immediately became more fun...
+That soldier then crawled to them several more times ... but he refused to carry the borscht.

 And about the Grad volley ... our soldiers also didn’t know then what it was that they didn’t fantasize about - some kind of fiery balls, and about lasers ... a lot of tales went to the people.
 I when in 2014 - 2015 near Donetsk, Gradov observed volleys at night, always recalled the incident at Damansky ...
 We had such a mash of rocket-artillery ... the Chinese never dreamed of.